By Janice Jones |Last Updated March 31, 2019

 They participate in obedience and agility and excel as therapy dogs.
 These dogs do need to be socialized early because of their natural tendency to be timid.
 Without training this shyness can develop into phobias.

-Tooth brushing once a day and nail clipping are important for health.
+Tooth brushing once a day and nail clipping are important for health or if you prefer, use a dremel tool to grind the nails.
 Dogs with ears that drop are prone to ear infections, so keeping the ears cleaned and dry is a must.

 Before bathing, we recommend you take care of all other grooming tasks.
 To protect the ears during the bath, place a small cotton ball in each ear.

-To be thoroughly complete, the grooming tool box of a Cavalier King Charles Spaniel owner should include a slicker brush, straight grooming shears, clipper with a number 10 blade, good quality protein shampoo and conditioner, cotton swabs, ear cleaning solution, eye wipes or cleaner, nail clippers and some styptic powder.
+To be thoroughly complete, the grooming tool box of a Cavalier King Charles Spaniel owner should include a variety of items.

 Even though the list above seems like a lot of equipment, it will pay for itself within the first year if you choose not to get your dog groomed professionally.